wersal454/A3-Antistasi/ForkChangelog.md

 - Fixed Invaders/Occupants non-usage of light helicopters
 - Fixed broken Vehicle Airdrop QRFs on vanilla NATO factions
 - Fixed non-working radars on SAM sites, radar will be actually enabled and data link will be used to share targets with near air defense assets
+- (Vanilla) Enemy artillery support will utilize more shell types
 - (Western Sahara) Vanilla and Aegis Rebel templates will use armored pickup vehicles
+- (SOGPF) Changed identites of rebel Vietnam Militia and Viet Cong factions to Vietnamese

 ## 2.2.4
 ### Changes